tfabery/vacsuggest/README.md

 # Vacation Suggester

 This is a webpage that will suggest a vacation destination to you depending on your answers.
-The questions are in multiple choice format, so choose the answer that you like the best.
+For multiple choice questions choose the answer that you like the best.
 Don't forget to answer all the questions so we can suggest the best place for your next vacation.

 ## Prerequisites